Grant Focus

 About San Diego Foundation

 San Diego Foundation inspires enduring philanthropy and enables community solutions to improve the quality of life in our region.
 Our strategic priorities include advancing racial and social justice, fostering equity of opportunity, building resilient communities, and delivering world-class philanthropy to realize our vision of just, equitable and resilient communities.
 The Environmental Initiative seeks to preserve and protect our resources, build a more sustainable path of economic growth and ensure a higher quality of life for those who call San Diego home.
-For more than 48 years, SDF and its donors have granted $1.7 billion to support nonprofit organizations strengthening our community.
-Learn more at SDFoundation.org.
+For 50 years, SDF and its donors have granted $1.8 billion to support nonprofit organizations strengthening our community.
+Learn more at Environment Programs & Initiatives | San Diego Foundation

-About San Diego Women’s Foundation Collaboration Commitee
+About San Diego Women’s Foundation Collaboration Committee

 San Diego Women’s Foundation’s Collaboration Committee, a subset of its membership that seeks to increase impact by partnering with other philanthropic funders.
 Separate from the annual grants process, investment opportunities are identified by a committee of contributing members, who give $500 in additional dues towards the collaborative grants pool.